MMAksimm123/individualMyYearTask/README.md

 # individualMyYearTask
-my final assignment for the year.
+my final task for the year.

 Link to the website https://mmaksimm123.github.io/individualMyYearTask/